On discretely structured growth models and their moments: Identifying mechanism in essentially unstructured systems

 Thus far, it looks like structure has afforded little other than notational complexity.
 However, computing the evolution equation for the first moment of the populations reveals the benefit of explicitly modelling structure.
 Multiplying by $j$ and summing gives

 where the terms involving $f$ arise from summing $jL_j$.
-From the form of these equations, we see that only clonal reproduction has a direct and immediate impact on the evolution of the first moment of fitness.
-In contrast, whilst regenerative reproduction naturally impacts the whole dynamics, its effects are only via the eventual evolution $\mu_0$ and $\mu_1$.
-Concretely, given equal starting conditions, the initial rate of change of $\mu_1^C$ depends strongly on $\rho = r$, whilst the initial evolution of $\mu_1^R$ is independent of the growth rate.
+From the form of these equations, we see that only state-preserving reproduction has a direct and immediate impact on the evolution of the first moment of the state index.
+In contrast, whilst state-resetting reproduction naturally impacts the whole dynamics, its effects are only via the eventual evolution $\mu_0$ and $\mu_1$.
+Concretely, given equal starting conditions, the initial rate of change of $\mu_1^P$ depends strongly on $\rho = r$, whilst the initial evolution of $\mu_1^R$ is independent of the growth rate.

 This is exemplified in \cref{fig: moments revealing mechanism}, where we compare the evolution of two such populations and their response to a change in growth rate.
-In \cref{fig: moments revealing mechanism}a,b we plot the evolution of a clonal and regenerative population, respectively, with the scaled first moments $\mu_1^C/N$ and $\mu_1^R/N$ shown dashed.
+In \cref{fig: moments revealing mechanism}a,b we plot the evolution of a state-preserving and state-resetting population, respectively, with the scaled first moments $\mu_1^P/N$ and $\mu_1^R/N$ shown dashed.
 Notably, though the first moments are different, the evolution of the total population is the same in each case.
-When changing the growth rate of both populations (panels c and d), we note that the evolution of $\mu_1^C$ (shown dashed in \cref{fig: moments revealing mechanism}c) is drastically impacted by the parameter change, with its gradient even switching sign, whilst the evolution of $\mu_1^R$ in \cref{fig: moments revealing mechanism}d appears insensitive to the change in parameter, at least at short times.
+When changing the growth rate of both populations (panels c and d), we note that the evolution of $\mu_1^P$ (shown dashed in \cref{fig: moments revealing mechanism}c) is drastically impacted by the parameter change, with its derivative even switching sign, whilst the evolution of $\mu_1^R$ in \cref{fig: moments revealing mechanism}d appears insensitive to the change in parameter, at least at short times.

 Overall, this highlights that, were one able to modify the growth rate in a controlled system, measurements of only $\mu_1$ would allow for the identification of the mechanism of growth, whilst measuring only $\mu_0$ (which may seem more natural) would not.
-In particular, an observation of $\mu_1$ being sensitive to the change in growth rate would signify the presence of clonal growth, whilst insensitivity during initial evolution would suggest regenerative growth.
+In particular, an observation of $\mu_1$ being sensitive to the change in growth rate would signify the presence of state-preserving growth, whilst insensitivity during initial evolution would suggest state-resetting growth.
 Thus, even in essentially unstructured systems, modelling and measuring what little structure is present can illuminate otherwise unidentifiable details of the dynamics.